IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 #### Minimal IAM Role Actions

->IMPORTANT: To succeed in a one-click deployment, your AWS account must have the privilege to run the following actions:
+>IMPORTANT: To succeed in a one-click deployment, your AWS account must have the privilege to run the following actions.

 ```json
 {